Chetan202/CodeSnippet/README.md

 ## Description

-CodeSnippet is a web application that allows developers to create, store, and manage reusable code snippets.
-It supports role-based dashboards, full-text search, syntax highlighting, and real-time notifications—enabling teams to quickly find and reuse code blocks, track contributions, and collaborate efficiently.
+CodeSnippet is a web application that allows developers to create, store, and manage code snippets.
+It supports role-based dashboards, full-text search and real-time notifications—enabling user to quickly find and code blocks.

 ---